What is a Home Report?

 If you’ve hired a selling agent to help you sell and market your property, they may be able to carry out your Home Report for you.
 However, the single survey and energy report must be carried out by a qualified surveyor.
 You will be responsible for filling out the property questionnaire.

 If you are selling your property without the help of a selling agent, you’ll need to commission a surveyor yourself.
 You can find a surveyor through the Royal Institution of Chartered Surveyors (RICS) website, on which we are listed.

 What if the Home Report highlights an issue?

 The Home Report is intended to let the seller and the buyer know the true condition of the property, the need for repair and its market value.
-The objective is to remove any nasty surprises or un-budgeted expense.
-Ideally repairs will either be carried out or will be factored into the purchase price.
+The objective is to remove any nasty surprises or un-budgeted expenses.
+Ideally, repairs will either be carried out or will be factored into the purchase price.
 However, legislation does not require that a seller carry out any repairs.
-The information in the Home Report allows the property to sell with no last minute problems, it informs the buyer and helps the buyer obtain a mortgage.
+The information in the Home Report allows the property to sell with no last-minute problems, it informs the buyer and helps the buyer obtain a mortgage.

 This is a detailed report on the condition and value of the property.
-It is intended to provide both the seller and purchaser detailed information about the properties condition and value before offers are submitted.
-In addition this document contains an accessibility information section.
+It is intended to provide both the seller and purchaser with detailed information about the property’s condition and value before offers are submitted.
+In addition, this document contains an accessibility information section.

 The condition of the property is separated into three categories:

 Category 1 – No immediate repair is needed